Chair of MFA Interaction Design

 Founded in 1906 as the Detroit Society of Arts and Crafts, CCS plays a key role in Detroit’s cultural and educational communities.
 A private, fully accredited college, CCS enrolls more than 1,400 students, pursuing Master of Fine Arts degrees in Color and Materials Design, Interaction Design, Integrated Design, and Transportation Design and Bachelor of Fine Arts degrees in Advertising Design, Art Education, Communication Design, Crafts, Entertainment Arts, Fashion Accessories Design, Fine Arts, Illustration, Interior Design, Photography, Product Design, and Transportation Design.
 The College also offers free art education for more than 4,000 Detroit youth annually through its Community Arts Partnerships program.
 In addition, the College’s Henry Ford Academy: School for Creative Studies is a public charter middle and high school enrolling more than 800 students in a high-performance academic curriculum with a special focus on art and design

-A cover letter, resume/CV, statement of teaching philosophy, and URL portfolio or DVD with samples of professional and student work should be sent to: firstname.lastname@example.org with “Chair of MFA Interaction Design Chair” in the subject line.
+A cover letter, resume/CV, statement of teaching philosophy, and URL portfolio with samples of professional and student work should be sent to: firstname.lastname@example.org with “Chair of MFA Interaction Design Chair” in the subject line.